cboudereau/fpddd/README.md

 Stateless operation : in FP states are managed through unit of work and traversable types likes Monads.
 That way a type is responsible to manage the state and map a function to transform each values.
 In/Out monads are very usefull to work with bounded process (like http request/response life cycle, database operations, ...)

+Service are partitionated in : Application, Domain, Infrastructure.
+Thoses layers can be defined as internal inside a module and a service can exposed and hide some specific domain details which is not core domain but important to structure

 #### Personal Notes
 Here is a full version of the ENTITIES, SERVICE and VALUE OBJECT usage
 ```fsharp